okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 ## Create your integration in Okta

-This section assumes that you've build the SSO integration in your application.
+This section assumes that you've built the SSO integration in your application.

-After you've built your integration, you can use the Application Integration Wizard (AIW) in the Admin Console to create your app integration instance.
+After you've built your SSO integration, you can use the Application Integration Wizard (AIW) in the Admin Console to create your app integration instance.
 This instance provides you with client credentials or metadata for you to test your SSO flows.

 > **Note:** Creating your app integration instance doesn't automatically make it available in the [OIN](https://www.okta.com/integrations/).
-After you've tested your integration, you need to [submit it](/docs/guides/submit-app/) to the OIN team for verification.
+After you've tested your integration, you need to [submit it](/docs/guides/submit-app/) to the OIN team for verification and publication.

 1. Sign in to your [developer-edition Okta org](/login/) as a user with administrative privileges.
-1. In the Admin Console, go to  **Applications** > **Applications**.
+1. Go to **Applications** > **Applications** in the Admin Console.
 1. Click **Create App Integration**.

 <StackSnippet snippet="create" />